1. How long does it take to get from Albuquerque to HCCS during the morning commute?

 5. Are scholarships available?

 Yes, there is tuition assistance available.
-Please click here for more information.
+See the section above titled "Tuition Assistance" for more information.

 6. Why is a classical curriculum desirable?